Russian interregnum of 1825

 The first historic study of the interregnum, Modest von Korff's Accession of Nicholas I, was commissioned by Nicholas himself.
 Memoirists, historians and fiction authors sought alternative explanations of the apparently irrational behaviour of the Romanovs.
 Conspiracy theorists named Alexander, Nicholas, Miloradovich and Dowager Empress Maria, alone or in various alliances, as the driving forces behind the events of November–December 1825.

 Background

 Four brothers

 Alexander I of Russia, the eldest of four sons of Paul I, had no male issue; his legitimate daughters died in infancy.
 According to the 1797 Pauline Laws his childless brother Constantine had been heir presumptive since Alexander's accession.
 The third brother, Nicholas, followed him in the order of succession.
 Constantine and his legitimate wife Juliane of Saxe-Coburg-Saalfeld separated in 1799.
-Juliane returned to Germany and resisted any proposals to restore the family.
-Constantine, engaged in the action of the Napoleonic Wars, did not attempt a formal divorce until meeting Joanna Grudzińska.
-Their love affair that began in 1815 compelled Constantine to divorce Juliane and marry Joanna.
+Juliane returned to Germany and resisted any proposals to resume their marriage.
+Constantine's involvement in the Napoleonic Wars did not leave him with enough time or energy for a formal divorce.
+However, in 1815 he began an affair with Joanna Grudzińska, forcing him finally to divorce Juliane in order to marry Joanna.